myzhang93/steelwebsite/app/customized-parts/Kitchen Equipment.md

    Internal tanks and racks in 316L to resist detergents and high temperatures.

 7. **Storage and Shelving**
-   Wall-mounted shelves, racks, and trolleys in 304 with No.4 finish.
+   Wall-mounted shelves, racks, and trolleys in 304 with No.4 finish, often using [stainless steel fittings](/products/stainless-steel-fittings).

 8. **Prep Tables and Cutting Boards**
    Stainless steel tops with integrated cutting boards or removable polyethylene inserts.